 - Are any of your books connected?

 - Yes!
 See above!
 Your Wicked Heart (an e-novella released in December 2012) kicked off a new series, The Rules for the Reckless, which continued in February 2013 with the first full-length novel in the series, That Scandalous Summer.
-The sequel, Fool Me Twice, followed in April 2014; Lady Be Good, the third in the series, will be out in 2015.
+The sequel, Fool Me Twice, followed in April 2014; Lady Be Good and Luck Be a Lady, the third and fourth in the series, will be out in August and September 2015.
 Also, two other of my books are related: the events in Bound by Your Touch and Written on Your Skin take place simultaneously.
 While ostensibly this means that you can read them in whichever order you prefer, some readers have told me that it’s better to read Bound by Your Touch first.
 Since I wrote BBYT first, that makes sense to me!

 - How did you get published?